mertkosan/GCFExplainer/README.md

 ![GCFExplainer Coverage Cost](gcfexplainer_coverage_cost.png)

-To reproduce the results for GCFExplainer in the table, run the following script for each dataset and collect the performance corresponding to the top-10 explantions.
+To reproduce the results for GCFExplainer in the table, run the following script for each dataset and collect the performance corresponding to the top-10 explantions:
 ```summary
 python summary.py --dataset {dataset}
 ```